 The bill formally defines an immobilization device and allows the District to designate a vehicle eligible to receive an immobilization device based on points assessed for traffic violations over a consecutive six-month period, including violations issued from the Automated Traffic Enforcement (ATE) program.
-Immobilization-eligible vehicles are those where the owner has two or more unpaid notices of infraction or vehicle conveyance fees, has received two or more warrants, or has been assessed ten or more points for convictions or sustained infractions according to the following point system:
+Immobilization-eligible vehicles are those where the owner has two or more unpaid notices of infraction or vehicle conveyance fees, has received two or more warrants, or the vehicle has been assessed ten or more points for convictions or sustained infractions according to the following newly established vehicle point system:

-Infractions/Offenses Points Speeding 11-15 miles per hour over the speed limit 2 Speeding 16-19 miles per hour over the speed limit 3 Speeding 20 miles per hour or more over the speed limit 4 Reckless Driving 4 Aggravated Reckless Driving 8
+Infractions/Offenses Points Speeding 11-15 miles per hour over the speed limit 2 Speeding 16-19 miles per hour over the speed limit 3 Speeding 20 miles per hour or more over the speed limit 5 Reckless Driving 5 Aggravated Reckless Driving 10

 The bill expands the definitions of reckless and aggravated reckless driving and amends the penalties and enforcement options around both infractions.
 A driver commits reckless driving when they travel 20 miles per hour or more over the posted speed limit or travel in a manner that displays a conscious disregard for the risk of bodily injury or property damage.
-The bill reduces the penalty for a second reckless driving offense to be consistent with a first offense and maintains the penalty for a third or subsequent offense.
-A driver commits aggravated reckless driving when they travel 30 miles per hour or more over the posted speed limit or they travel 20 miles per hour more over the speed limit and cause bodily injury, collide with another vehicle, or cause \$1,000 or more in property damage.
-The bill reduces the penalty for a second aggravated reckless driving offense to be consistent with a first offense and maintains the penalty for a third or subsequent offense.
-The bill authorizes the DC Courts to consider offenses committed in other jurisdictions that would be considered reckless or aggravated reckless driving in the District as prior offenses.
-The bill also expands the authority of the Attorney General of the District of Columbia to bring a civil action against either an individual or a motor vehicle that is suspected of committing or being used to commit a reckless
+The bill reduces the penalty for a second reckless driving offense to be consistent with a first offense and maintains the penalty for a

+1 Completing the safe driving course is in addition to the driver paying all outstanding fines, fees, charges, or penalties to release the vehicle.

-&lt;sup>2 The bill requires DMV to act on a revocation judgment within 10 business days.
+2 The bill requires DMV to act on a revocation judgment within 10 business days.